Purusha Pretham

-Synopsis
+Plot

 SI Super Sebastian is a police officer known for his exaggerated tales of heroism.
 He thrives on the attention he receives from recounting his adventures, though the reality is often far from his dramatic retellings.
 Corrupt like many of his peers, he still knows his job well.
 His loyal subordinate, Dileep, follows orders despite his own experience, trusting Sebastian to have his back.
 Dileep shelters his daughter and son-in-law in police quarters, despite the growing tension over why he must always be at Sebastian's service.

 One day, a dead body is found floating in the water, causing a jurisdictional dispute.
 Neither Sebastian's team nor the police from the opposite side of the river want to claim it.
 A handyman named Kesavan is bribed to push the body into Sebastian's jurisdiction, forcing them to handle it.
 Kesavan steals a ring from the body, later confessing to Dileep, who takes it but keeps it hidden.
 Torn between submitting it as evidence or selling it, Dileep is unaware of the consequences this decision will bring.

 Sebastian and his team reluctantly take up the case, prioritizing closing it quickly over a proper investigation.
 Days later, with the mortuary full, Dileep suggests burying the body in a public cemetery.
 Sebastian assigns him the task, and Dileep passes it to a gravedigger.
 Meanwhile, Sebastian flirts with Sujatha, a woman searching for her missing husband, enjoying the casual relationship they share.